 By: Jess Appel, ACSM Certified Master Level Personal Trainer, CrossFit Level 1 Trainer

 If you have been lifting heavy and building muscle mass, an increase in weight may actually reflect a gain in lean muscle tissue.
-For health and aesthetics, muscle is the weight you want to keep and fat is the weight you want to lose.
-Often times more weight equals looking and feeling much better!
-Take it from famous blogger and Instagram fitness influencer Kelsey Wells, who during her transformation lost and then regained weight to look and feel her best.
+Oftentimes, more weight equals looking and feeling much better!
+Take it from famous blogger and Instagram fitness influencer Kelsey Wells, who, during her transformation, lost and then regained weight to look and feel her best.

 Your weight is constantly fluctuating throughout the day.
-From morning to night the scale can easily fluctuate 5 pounds or more.
+From morning to night, the scale can easily fluctuate by 5 pounds or more.
 But why?
 You’re clearly not gaining fat that quickly.
 The answer is water.
 Water levels rise and fall in your body constantly and for a number of reasons.

 - Carbs – Every delicious carb you eat is stored in the body with glycogen.
 Each gram of glycogen has water stored right along with it.
 So, if you hit the carbs heavy on a cheat day, you can guarantee the scale is going to tick up with each gram of carbohydrate you consume.